brianbancroft/ttc-clustering/README.md

 I intend the stack to be Node with Express, PostGres with PostGIS.
 Pages to be rendered will be with Vue.
 Mapping to be done with leaflet, for now.

+## My current roadblock

+Like everything JS, dealing with asynchronity is the largest challenge.
+Right now, I have a path `/test-extract` which needs to render the result of a database query.
+But in order to do that, actions need to be taken as the result of a callback.

 ## Stages

 - [x] Determine End Points of the TTC Real-Time Feed